plausible/docs/docs/troubleshoot-integration.md

 * Running on localhost?
 Our script automatically disables itself when running on localhost as the majority of people don't want those stats to be counted.

+* On WordPress and using WP Rocket or another performance optimization plugin?
+These may affect our script.
+We recommend you use [our official WordPress plugin](https://plausible.io/wordpress-analytics-plugin) to avoid these issues or to manually whitelist our script in WP Rocket settings.

 * Using cache?
 Do purge the cache just in case.

 * Are you running a browser extension that may be blocking our script?
 Do disable the extension or whitelist our script within the settings of the extension you are using